 Vegan Amaretti step 1

-• In a clean bowl, add the aquafaba – the water in a can of chickpeas – making sure there are no chickpea pieces in the water.
+• In a separate bowl, add 2 tablespoons aquafaba making sure there are no chickpea pieces in the water.

 Vegan Amaretti step 2